travigd/documentation/dotnet-api/competing-consumers.md

 ## Persistent Subscription Settings

 Both the `Create` and `Update` methods take a `PersistentSubscriptionSettings` object as a parameter.
 The methods use this obje to provide the settings for the persistent subscription.
-There is also a fluent builder for these options that can be located using the `Create()` method <!-- TODO: What does located mean? -->.
+There is also a fluent builder for these options that can be located using the `Create()` method <!-- TODO: What does located mean?
+Chained methods after the create() -->.
 The following table shows the options you can set on a persistent subscription.

 <table>
     <thead>